propellerlabsio/overnode-server/README.md

 ## Prerequisites

-1. You need a Bitcoin Cash node running with RPC access.
-Overnode has been run with BitcoinABC and Bitcoin Unlimited Cash successfully.
-See [Node Settings](#node-settings) for expected node settings.

-2. You need an empty / dedicated postgresql database available.
+1. You need an empty / dedicated postgresql database available.

-3. You need to configure your [Environment variables](#environment-variables).
+2. You need to configure your [Environment variables](#environment-variables).

-## Node settings

-Generally the following node settings are required or expected:

-	-usecashaddr=1 (default on most node implementations)
-	-server=1 (required for json-rpc)
-	-txindex=1 (required to get full transactions detail using rpc call to getrawtransaction)

 ## Building and running